sparrowcode/AlertKit/README.md

 ### Duration

-For change duration of present time, create alert view and call `present` method with custom duration:
+To change the duration of present time, create an alert view and call `present` method with custom duration:

 ```swift
 let alertView = SPAlertView(title: "Complete", preset: .done)